 Failure to Register as a Sex Offender – Penal Code 290

-Hence, any future felony can cause their sentence to be doubled and be served in prison at 80-85% of the time.
-In order to avoid this type of a harsh consequence, your defense attorney will have to show that the reason that you failed to register was not for some reason that the registration requirement guards against.
+Hence, any future felony can cause their sentence to be doubled and be served in prison 80-85% of the time.
+To avoid this type of harsh consequence, your defense attorney will have to show that the reason that you failed to register was not for some reason that the registration requirement guards against.

-If the authorities suspect that you were going to commit a sex crime and but for them grabbing you for the failure to register, you would have committed a more serious crime, then they will be seeking the longest possible prison sentence they can convince the judge to give.
+If the authorities suspect that you would commit a sex crime and but for them grabbing you for the failure to register, you would have committed a more serious offense.
+They will be seeking the longest possible prison sentence they can convince the judge to give.

-If, on the other hand, we can convince the prosecutor and judge that you just simply made a mistake or where unaware of your responsibility in some way, then we have a fighting chance to keep you out of prison and keep you in the community.
+On the other hand, if we can convince the prosecutor and judge that you just made a mistake or were unaware of your responsibility somehow, we have a fighting chance to keep you out of prison and keep you in the community.

-Other factors that will play into whether you receive a harsh sentence involve what your underlying offense was and how long ago that it occurred.
-If the offense was not that serious and occurred many years ago, then the prosecutors are much more likely to give you the benefit of the doubt.
+Other factors that will play into whether you receive a harsh sentence involve your underlying offense and how long ago it occurred.
+If the crime was not that serious and occurred many years ago, then the prosecutors are much more likely to give you the benefit of the doubt.

 If, on the other hand, you are still on probation for the underlying offense and have violated your probation for failing to register, then you can expect to be dealt with accordingly.
 Other considerations include what the actual violation of your sex registration conviction was.

 In other words, what did you fail to do?
-The more on point with the policy behind sex registration your actions were, the more likely you are to received a harsh punishment.
-The aim of the registration requirement is to protect society and the community in general and to make sure children or other potential sex victims are safe in specific
+The more on point with the policy behind sex registration, your actions were, the more likely you are to receive a harsh punishment.
+The registration requirement aims to protect society and the community in general and to make sure children or other potential sex victims are safe in specific.

-Obviously the reason that PC 290 was created is to protect the public from the those individuals who have committed a sex offenses and might commit one in the future.
-Therefore, if the judge and prosecutors feel that the charged person was up to no good, and that is the reason that they failed to register, then they are typically going to try and send that person to prison.
+PC 290 was created to protect the public from those individuals who have committed sex offenses and might save one in the future.
+Therefore, if the judge and prosecutors feel that the charged person was up to no good, and that is why they failed to register, they are typically going to try and send that person to prison.

-In my opinion, these type of cases can not be handled by just any attorney, you are going to need someone who has handled these type of cases before and had success.
-It is crucial that your attorney knows the type of arguments to make that the prosecutors are responsive to and who bring about a successful result,
+In my opinion, these types of cases can not be handled by just any attorney; you will need someone who has dealt with these types of patients before and had success.
+Your attorney must know the kind of arguments to make that the prosecutors are responsive to and who bring about a successful result,

 In other words, the sex crime defense attorney you choose must have been down this path before and figured out a successful resolution for their client.
-That is why the first thing I do with my clients is sit down face to face and map out a plan that fits the perimeters of their particular situation.
+The first thing I do with my clients is sit down face to face and map out a plan that fits the perimeters of their particular situation.

-I can not tell you how many times I have defended someone for a failure to register case and reviewed the police report and said to myself, “why did they file this case against my client?”
-Unfortunately, in this area of law the police are vicious and they do not care who you are or why you pled to a sex crime.
+I can not tell you how often I have defended someone for a failure to register a case, reviewed the police report, and said to myself, “why did they file this case against my client?”
+Unfortunately, in this area of law, the police are vicious, and they do not care who you are or why you pled to a sex crime.

-They view you as a danger and a target to get, because you have a conviction for a sex crime and they will stop at nothing to get you, in many of the circumstances that I see.
-In order to combat this fact, I have to take the police to task on the witness stand and show the judge and the prosecutor just how ridiculous some of their procedures are and how sloppy they are at enforcing the law.
+They view you as a danger and a target to get because you have a conviction for a sex crime, and they will stop at nothing to contact you in many of the circumstances that I see.
+To combat this, I have to take the police to task on the witness stand and show the judge and the prosecutor just how ridiculous some of their procedures are and how sloppy they are at enforcing the law.

-Many times a person is given bad information by the police in charge of the registration process and they rely on that information in how they handle their registration requirements, only to learn by other police officers that they are in violation.
+Often, a person is given the wrong information by the police in charge of the registration process.
+They rely on that information in handling their registration requirements, only to learn from other police officers that they are in violation.

-This is where your only defense is a savvy sophisticated criminal defense attorney.
+This is where your only defense is a savvy, sophisticated criminal defense attorney.
 Once some of these officers get on the witness stand, they fall apart like a house of cards in a wind storm.
 They are not used to anyone challenging their authority.
-They do not like it, but there is nothing they can do about it, accept have their act together and know what they are talking about.
+They do not like it, but they can do nothing about it, accept, have their act together, and know what they are talking about.

-If you have been convicted with a sex crime and have failed to register as a sex offender as required by California Penal Code Section 290, then you may face additional charges of “Failure to Register”.
+If you have been convicted of a sex crime and have failed to register as a sex offender as required by California Penal Code Section 290, you may face additional “Failure to Register” charges.

-If are facing failure to register charges, our lawyers in L.A. can still help.
-Failure to Register can be charged as a misdemeanor or a felony depending on what the underlying sex crime charge was.
+If you are facing failure to register charges, our lawyers in L.A. can still help.
+Failure to Register can be charged as a misdemeanor or a felony, depending on the underlying sex crime charge.
 Whether you will go to prison will depend on different factors.

-Often prosecutors try to use prior strikes to impose longer sentences and no probation.
+Often, prosecutors use prior strikes to impose longer sentences and no probation.
 Our sex crime defense lawyers prepare and assert every defense we can to come against such consequences.